Motion Setup Functions

 When there are only dependent axes in a linear move, the controller only uses rate-based ramping.

 You can also invert the axis type of an axis with inverse dominance mode.
-For more information, refer to Inverse Dominance Mode on the G-Code Programming page.
+For more information, refer to G-Code Programming on the G-Code Programming page.

 The DefaultCoordinatedRampMode Parameter configures the coordinated ramp mode (rate-based or time-based) used by the task after a controller reset.
 The DefaultCoordinatedRampRate Parameter specifies the default ramp rate used by dominant axes, and the DefaultCoordinatedRampTime Parameter specifies the default ramp time used by both dominant and dependent axes.